xxsimoxx/send-me-your-position/README.md

 The plugin doesn't collect *ANY* information.

 ## What it does not does not do
-- Open in a new window (that's for prevent Chrome to block like a popup)
+- Open in a new window (that's for prevent Chrome to block like a popup).
 - Send the message via WhatsApp.
 It only prepares it.
+- Deal with WhatsApp Business API.